chaosleaguewiki/chaosleaguewiki.github.io/CONTRIBUTING.md

 ## 5. Create Pull request

 A final step you should do now is create a Pull request on our repository.
 GitHub should already inform you about unmerged changes with a button to create a Pull request.
-If no such prompt is such can you simply go to our Pull requests tab and press "New pull request".
+If no such prompt is shown can you simply go to our Pull requests tab and press "New pull request".

 In the new window will you have a comparison between the target branch and changes you want to add.
 Make sure that `base repository` is set to `chaosleaguewiki/chaosleaguewiki.github.io` and that `base` is set to `main`.
 Should there only be a `base` without any `base repository` dropdown are you currently viewing a comparison between branches of the same repository.
 To fix that, click the text reading "compare across forks".